guidebooks/store/guidebooks/knative/provision/quickstart/index.md

 ---

-# Install Knative on KinD or minikube
+# Install Knative on kind or minikube

 This solution gives you a quick way to install [Knative](https://knative.dev) on your local machine.
-You may choose to install Knative on either [KinD](https://kind.sigs.k8s.io/) or [minikube](https://minikube.sigs.k8s.io/).
+You may choose to install Knative on either [kind](https://kind.sigs.k8s.io/) or [minikube](https://minikube.sigs.k8s.io/).

 ---